vpelss/Forever_Passwords/README.md

 https://bixense.com/pwcalculator/

 The programs above are limited to where they can be used.
 So I wrote Forever_Passwords in HTML/Javascript to making it accesible to all platforms and browsers.
-You can also store the code locally for stand alone systems.
-This is why it is a single index.html file design.
+It is a single 'index.html' file design to easily store the code locally for stand alone systems.

+Why is Forever Passords and PWCalc for you?

+Typical Password problems:
+- Multiple passwords are hard to remember
+- Reuse of passwords is a bad practice.
+If one site get's hacked, your password is compromised on other sites.
+- Passwords should not be written down or stored in any location
+- Password Storage solutions can potentialy be hacked.
+If that happens, all your passwords are compromised

+Solution / Benefits of Forever_Passwords:
+All passwords for each website is unique.
+The passwords are not stored.
+The passwords are incredibly complex.
+The passwords are easy to generate.

 Use:
 - run index.html off the website (https://www.emogic.com/Forever_Passwords/) or your locally stored version
 - Select an Alias - usually based on url
 - Select a Secret - a word. phrase, or password
 - Password is generated

 Note: Strength lies is having a unique, but easy to remember pattern for site Alias.
 If it is difficult to guess, your Secret can be simpler.
 However having both a complex Alias and Secret is the best.

-Why is Forever Passords and PWCalc for you?

-Password problems:
-- Multiple passwords are hard to remember
-- You should not reuse passwords.
-If one site get's hacked, your password is compromised on other sites.
-- Passwords should not be written down or stored in any location
-- Password Storage solutions can be hacked (not easy), and if it is, all your passwords are compromised

-Solution / Benefits:
-Forever_Passwords: Password is not stored anywhere.
-Password is incredibly complex.
-Easy to remember how to generate it.

 Recommendations:
 - 'salt' your Alias. example: mysite.com!!!Jan2018 (eg: if password it to be changed monthly your salt might be !!!Jan2018.
 Make your salt unique and don't share your salt pattern.
 Use complex, easy to remember salt.
 - Change passwords on regular basis.